-How Long Can I Collect Workers' Compensation in New York
+How Long Can I Collect Workers' Compensation In New York?

-After a work injury occurs, you might be wondering how much time you’re allowed to take off while collecting Workers’ compensation benefits.
 The amount of time allotted will vary by state.
 If you’ve been injured or gotten sick due to a work-related incident in New York that is causing you to miss work, you’ll want to talk to an experienced attorney to help you navigate the complicated process of filing for and collecting workers’ comp benefits.

-The attorneys at Terry Katz and Associates have been fighting hard to see New Yorkers get the workers’ comp benefits since 1992.
 We understand the difficulties associated with trying to physically recover while worrying about paying your bills.
 Our attorneys are well-versed in New York State’s Workers’ Comp laws and are able to help you to get what you need.
-Call our law firm at 888-488-7459 or complete the contact form today to receive a free legal consultation with one of our knowledgeable lawyers.

 What is Workers’ Compensation?

-Workers who are hurt during the course of their work hours or duties often have injuries that can take a long time to recover from or they may need permanent disability benefits.
 According to the most recent data published by the U.S. Bureau of Labor Statistics, in New York, more than 140,000 non-fatal workplace injuries and illnesses (private industry employers) were reported in 2018 alone.
 This equates to 2.2 cases per 100 full-time equivalent workers.

 Workers’ compensation is a type of insurance that provides cash benefits and/or medical care to people who are hurt or sick as a direct result of their job.